-Picky eating is something that has plagued many parents including myself.
 I always envisioned family meals would be wonderful experiences filled with my children eating the delicious food I cooked while we shared highlights from our day.
 Instead, I found myself begging, pleading, and ultimately threatening my son to eat just a few bites.
-When meal time became more of a fight than the fun, enjoyable meal I always dreamed of with my family, I decided to turn to picture books for inspiration.
-Below are the top books I found on the subject of picky eating.
+When meal time became more of a fight than the fun, enjoyable meal I always dreamed of, I turned to picture books for inspiration.

 Too Pickley by Jean Reidy; illustrated by Genevieve Leloup, 2010

 A boy and his hamster declare that they are hungry, but each plate of food they encounter has something wrong with it.
 The boy complains, “too wrinkly” to raisins, “too squishy” to a tomato and “too fruity” to fruit.
 The entire book is comprised of the boy finding fault in each offering until at last he is pictured with an empty plate saying, “So yummy!
 All done.”
 Even though the ending was a bit jarring, my son and I had fun guessing what the boy ate that he finally enjoyed.
 It was a nice, organic way of opening up the conversation of what my son would like to eat that he thought would be yummy.